sunfishcode/origin/example-crates/tiny/README.md

 example, on x86-64, `exit` is 60 while `exit_group` is 231.
 That would enable
 the compiler to use the same `push`/`pop` trick it does for the 42 constant, saving 2 bytes.
-In theory origin could have a feature to enable this, however it's a very minor optimization, and it would introducue undefined behavior if somehow some thread got created outside of origin, so I chose not to add it.
+In theory origin could have a feature to enable this, however it's a very minor optimization, and it would introduce undefined behavior if somehow some thread got created outside of origin, so I chose not to add it.

 ## Sources